This is the fourteenth chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

-I sat down on the toilet, carefully keeping my hem from dragging into the bowl.
+I lowered myself onto the toilet, carefully keeping my dress’s hem from dragging into the bowl.
 Kayleigh sucked — that much was clear.
 I didn’t know if Nevaeh had done anything with her at the observatory, but I decided that I would no longer let it bother me.
 After all, Nevaeh wasn’t my girlfriend, nor was she my property.
 I just didn’t like how she went along with everything Kayleigh did, even if those things made me feel bad.
 And why was Kayleigh so determined to cut me down in the first place?
 It didn’t make any sense.

 Unless she was the one who was jealous of me.

 Slowly, I rose from the toilet seat and went back to the mirror, gazing at my thick hair, my huge eyes, my porcelain skin.
 Could lesbians fail the Bechdel test?
 I remembered my first reaction upon seeing Kayleigh’s Instagram page: She looks like someone who would hate me on principle, I’d thought.
 I was thin, blonde, hyper-feminine, with a girly social media account.
 And I had Nevaeh’s friendship.
 She’d brought me back to her hometown, which meant that I was an important part of her life.